NativeScript/nativescript-app-templates/packages/template-hello-world-ng/README.md

 You can create a new app that uses this template with either the `--template` option.

 ```
-tns create my-hello-world-ng --template tns-template-hello-world-ng
+ns create my-hello-world-ng --template @nativescript/template-hello-world-ng
 ```

 Or the `--ng` shorthand.

 ```
-tns create my-hello-world-ng --ng
+ns create my-hello-world-ng --ng
 ```

-> Note: Both commands will create a new NativeScript app that uses the latest version of this template published to [npm](https://www.npmjs.com/package/tns-template-hello-world-ng).
+> Note: Both commands will create a new NativeScript app that uses the latest version of this template published to [npm](https://www.npmjs.com/package/@nativescript/template-hello-world-ng).

 If you want to create a new app that uses the source of the template from the `master` branch, you can execute the following: